alperkumcu/alperkumcu.github.io/courses/int_stud.md

 ---

 **Fall 2025-2026**
 Assoc.
-Prof. Dr. Alper Kumcu [Email](mailto:alperkumcu@hacettepe.edu.tr) | [Website](http://alperkumcu.github.io)
+Prof. Dr. Alper Kumcu
+[Email](mailto:alperkumcu@hacettepe.edu.tr) | [Website](http://alperkumcu.github.io)

 ## Course Aim
-This course aims to take an interdisciplinary approach to interpreting studies, discussing and conceptualising the academic infrastructure of interpreting research in theoretical and methodological terms.
+This course aims to take an interdisciplinary approach to interpreting studies, discussing and conceptualising the interpreting research in theoretical and methodological terms.

 ## Learning Outcomes
 By the end of this course, students will be able to: